-- Cells : Such circulations from the surface upwards and vice-versa are called cells. - Ferrel cell : At the surface these winds are called westerlies and the cell is known as the Ferrel cell.
+Such circulations from the surface upwards and vice-versa are called cells.

+Such a cell in the tropics is called Hadley Cell.

-• Polar cell : At polar latitudes the cold dense air subsides near the poles and blows towards middle latitudes as the polar easterlies.
+In the middle latitudes the circulation is that of sinking cold air that comes from the poles and the rising warm air that blows from the subtropical high.
+At the surface these winds are called westerlies and the cell is known as the Ferrel cell.
+At polar latitudes the cold dense air subsides near the poles and blows towards middle latitudes as the polar easterlies.
 This cell is called the polar cell.

-General Atmospheric Circulation and its Effects on Oceans :
+General Atmospheric Circulation and its Effects on Oceans

 Warming and cooling of the Pacific Ocean is most important in terms of general atmospheric circulation.
 The warm water of the central Pacific Ocean slowly drifts towards South American coast and replaces the cool Peruvian current.
 Such appearance of warm water off the coast of Peru is known as the El Nino.
 The El Nino event is closely associated with the pressure changes in the Central Pacific and Australia.
 This change in pressure condition over Pacific is known as the southern oscillation.
 The combined phenomenon of southern oscillation and El Nino is known as ENSO.

-Its Effects on Oceans : In the years when the ENSO is strong, large-scale variations in weather occur over the world.
+In the years when the ENSO is strong, large-scale variations in weather occur over the world.
 The arid west coast of South America receives heavy rainfall, drought occurs in Australia and sometimes in India and floods in China.
+This phenomenon is closely monitored and is used for long range forecasting in major parts of the world.